Mair-E/Milestone-Project-1/README.md

 ### Testing User Stories
-*Customer
+* <ul>Customer

-Expectation - I want to easily figure out the purpose of the website.
+<li>Expectation - I want to easily figure out the purpose of the website.</li>
-Result - When connecting to the home page of the site looking at the header as well as contents of the page, it is clear that the site is for a car wash company.
+<li>Result - When connecting to the home page of the site looking at the header as well as contents of the page, it is clear that the site is for a car wash company.</>

 Expectation - I want to navigate easily around the site.
 Result - The landing image takes you back to the home page from all pages and the headings are located in the same place on each page to easily navigate the site.